e-payment/woocommerce-cybersource-sa-wm/README.md

 ### To configure the plugin

- * First, ensure that Secure Acceptance Silent Order Post is enabled for your cybersource account
+ * First, ensure that Secure Acceptance Windows Mobile is enabled for your cybersource account
  * Create a Profile Id: log into the CyberSource Business Center and go to Tools & Settings > Profiles > Create New Profile
  * Generate an Access Key : log into the CyberSource Business Center and go to Tools & Settings > Profiles > Profile Name > Security > Create New Key > Give it a Name > Generate Key
  * Generate a Secret Key: log into the CyberSource Business Center and go to Tools & Settings > Profiles > Profile Name > Security.
 The Secret Key is automatically generated from the previous step.